 They base their claim on a corrupted interpretation of two verses:

-What the interpreters claim is that this verse confirms that some Quranic verses are invalidated by others.
-They interpret ‘Ayah’ in this verse to mean a verse in the Quran.
-And they interpret the word "nansakh" as to mean: to abrogate.
-But does this word, as used in the Quran, truly mean abrogate?
+The abrogation advocates claim that this verse confirms that some Quranic verses are invalidated by others.
+They interpret 'ayat' in this verse to mean a verse in the Quran.
+And they interpret the word 'nansakh' to mean: to abrogate.
+It can be shown that on both counts they are in error.
+To demonstarte their error, it is necessary to examine the correct meanings of both words, 'ayat' and 'nansakh' as used in 2:106

-The word Ayah, as used in various verses in the Quran, can have one of four different meanings:
+The word 'ayat', as used in various verses in the Quran, can have one of four different meanings:

 a- It could mean a miracle from God as in: